sst/guide/_chapters/add-a-create-note-api.md

 }
 {% endhighlight %}

+Here we are adding a helper function to convert the DynamoDB callbacks to use the ES6 Promise syntax.
+Promises are a method for managing asynchronous code that serve as an alternative to the standard callback function syntax.
+It will make our code a lot easier to read.

-Now, go back to project root, update create.js to use the libs we just created
+{% include code-marker.html %} Now, we'll go back to our `create.js` and use the helper functions we created.
+Our `create.js` should now look like the following.

 {% highlight javascript %}
 import uuid from 'uuid';
 import * as dynamoDbLib from './libs/dynamodb-lib';